-- Adjust the driver seat, outside mirrors, and adjustable pedals (if equipped) to the desired driving positions. - 2.
+- 2. Adjust the driver seat, outside mirrors, and adjustable pedals (if equipped) to the desired driving positions. - 3.
 Press and release SET.
-A beep will sound. - 3.
-Immediately press and hold "1" until two beeps sound. - 4.
-Repeat Steps 1 through 3 for a second driver using "2."
+A beep will sound. - 4.
+Immediately press and hold 1 until two beeps sound. - 5.
+Repeat Steps 1-4 for a second driver using 2.

-To store positions to the (Exit) button and easy exit features:
+To store positions to the (Exit) button and easy exit features, repeat Steps 1-4 above using to store your positions for getting out of the vehicle.